-In some cases, it helps one parent increase the one-on-one time they have with their children.
+In many cases, it helps one parent increase the one-on-one time they have with their children.

 Like with almost every other aspect of child custody and divorce proceedings, the right of first refusal comes with benefits and drawbacks.
 Here’s what you need to know moving forward with your case.